Sprint Goal Validator,

 What does the score actually measure?

 Six criteria, weighted: outcome focus (25), measurability (25), single-goal (20), names a beneficiary (15), reasonable length (10), no vague verbs (5).
-The first two are most decisive — a goal can pass length and tone checks while still being a deliverable in disguise.
+The first two are most decisive; a sprint goal can pass length and tone checks while still being a deliverable in disguise.

 The score says "weak" but my goal feels right.

 Trust the criteria.
 The most common failure mode is "ship X" goals where X is a deliverable.
-If your goal looks like "build the dashboard" rather than "X% of users adopt the dashboard within 14 days", the validator will mark you down — and it's right to.
+If your goal looks like "build the dashboard" rather than "X% of users adopt the dashboard within 14 days", the validator will mark you down; and it's right to.
+See 12 real-team sprint goal examples for the difference in practice.

 Why does measurability count for so much?